Carplizzy/2-carxiesambro-SudokuPuzzle/README.md

 ```bash
 ./sudoku sudoku.txt
 ```
-Other input files can be used in the same way:
+If you would like, a larger sudoku file can be used in the same way:

-./sudoku sudoku2.txt
-./sudoku sudoku3.txt
+./sudoku sudoku1-3(1).txt

 ## Notes
 The files d_matrix.h and d_except.h were provided by the course instructor and were not